 Because Ragdoll Siamese kittens will inherit the Siamese short coat, they’ll be reasonably simple to groom.
 Unless your kitten has a health problem, you’ll have an easy time minimizing cat hair in the house.
 Your kitten will appreciate being curried to loosen shed hair and then brushed with a soft bristle brush.
 You may only need to brush her a few times per week outside of shedding season, but brushing every has other benefits.
 Brushing stimulates oil production in the hair follicles to keep your cat’s haircoat healthy and glowing.
 Like all cats, they’ll need their nails trimmed periodically.
 Brush their teeth with veterinary toothpaste to help prevent periodontal disease.

 Lions and tigers hunt, and your Ragdoll Siamese has this in common with her wild relatives.
 They stalk, play with, and kill their prey instinctually.
 They keep their claws healthy, stretch their legs, and mark territory by scratching surfaces with their claws.
 Scratching is natural and healthy behavior but can be destructive in the house.
 Cats need outlets for these instinctive behaviors to keep their bodies strong and relieve boredom.
-Cat trees and sisal scratching posts channel are perfect alternatives to channel her scratching appropriately.
+Cat trees and sisal scratching posts are perfect alternatives to channel her scratching appropriately.

-Your Siamese Ragdoll is safer being an indoor-only cat, but she still needs adequate exercise.
+Your Siamese Ragdoll is safer being an indoor-only cat but still needs adequate exercise.
 Obesity causes many health problems in companion cats, so find toys for your buddy to “hunt” to keep her healthy and entertained.
 Tunnels enchant cats, and they will “catch and kill” small stuffed toys, especially those you dangle at the end of a stick.
-Ragdolls and Siameses like to fetch, so toss some toys for your kitten and reward her with praise and a small treat if she brings them to you.
+Ragdolls and Siamese like to fetch, so toss some toys for your kitten and reward her with praise and a small treat if she brings them to you.
 Both kittens and adult cats benefit from several short sessions a day of interactive activity.

 Your Ragdoll Siamese mix will likely be happy to learn tricks for treats.
 Gentle positive reinforcement is best for this mix because both parent breeds love people.
 The first thing your kitten needs to learn is to use the litter box.
 Use your cat’s instincts to guide positive behavior in your home.
 Cats should be handled gently and introduced to other family pets calmly to encourage positive interaction between pets and people.